 General Clarifications & HRs

-We would, however, like to briefly discuss our attitude toward HRs (and “clarifications”, which, let’s face it, are pretty much the same thing):
+Before talking about rules per se, we’d like to briefly discuss our attitude toward HRs (and “clarifications”, which, let’s face it, are pretty much the same thing):

 • We have HRs to make the game more fun for everyone.
 Some things are so complex that they bring the game to a halt, and that’s not fun for anyone.
 Or they require a lot of frequent and intensive Storyteller attention, and that’s not fun for people who are waiting patiently for their fair share.
 Or they’re a lot of fun for the player who has them and not a lot of fun for everyone else.
 All these things are candidates for HRing (or just being excluded from the game), but please understand that this is not a personal judgment on the people who have or want them.
 In a game run by super-geniuses with unlimited time and multitasking ability and played only by people who are all on the same wavelength when it comes to character creation, all of these things would be fine!
 This is just not that game.